itcenterofexcellence/miniproject/README.md

 - Welcome!
 Take a deep breath and work through each step by reading the details carefully.

-- Use the code base provided in the [index.html of the It Center of Excellence Mini Project Repository](https://github.com/itcenterofexcellence/miniproject/blob/master/index.html) and *utilize resources available through searching the Internet* to create and host on [GitHub pages](https://pages.github.com/) **your own Cleveland Codes Applicant To Do List**
+- Use the code base provided in the [index.html of the It Center of Excellence Mini Project Repository](https://github.com/itcenterofexcellence/miniproject/blob/master/index.html) and *use resources available through searching the Internet* to create and host on [GitHub pages](https://pages.github.com/) **your own Cleveland Codes Applicant To Do List**

 - [View an example GitHub hosted page](https://itcenterofexcellence.github.io/miniproject/)